shrutiganesh2005/MIST-4610-Group-Project-2/README.md

 **Importance & Relevance:**

-**Health and Safety:** This map identifies where accidents frequently occur, helping us prevent injuries and save lives by making those areas safer.
+**Health and Safety:** This map identifies the specific borough in New York where accidents frequently occur, helping us prevent injuries and save lives by making those areas safer.

 **Road Improvements:** The data helps us know where to add things like speed bumps or new streetlights to improve road safety.